BSI-Bund/secvisogram/docs/user/types/references/reference/category-usage.en.md

 For vulnerabilities, usually the category refers to an `external` reference.
 For the document references with category `self` are more common.

-In the document's references the canonical URL and reference of human-readable advisory must have category `self`.
+In the document references the canonical URL and reference of human-readable advisory must have category `self`.
 All other references usually are `external`.